Filson: Your Premier Steam Filter Choice in China

 In terms of the housing material, Filson steam filter housing in 304 stainless steel is suitable for process steam application.
 In applications or installation where corrosion resistance is a concern, stainless steel 316L as the material of construction is advisable.
 For culinary steam, food contact, and other sanitary applications, the sanitary grade, 3-A certificated housing is used.

 The interior and external surfaces of varying specifications and models of Filson filter housing have been treated differently.
 Generally, it is externally polished with an internal natural finish.
 While some other inner surfaces have undergone pickled and passivated or bead blast upon request.

 Connection Size for Steam Filter Vessel

 Under the support of sintering technology, Filson steam filter is featured with a rigid overall structure and good mechanical strength.
 Its rugged design and construction provide long-term reliability and durable element withstands repeated cleaning to extend tube life.

 Furthermore, Filson steam filters are manufactured without the use of binders, adhesives, additives, or surface-active agents.
 It is absolutely safe to culinary steam which is coming into contact with food products.

-Compared to a normal steam filter on the market, the Filson steam filter shows a 10% more flow rate at lower pressure drops.
-In addition, the Filson steam filter also has the advantages of simple structure, small volume, and lightweight.
+Compared to a normal steam filter on the market, Filson steam filter shows more than 10% flow rate at lower pressure drops.
+In addition, Filson steam filter also has the advantages of simple structure, small volume, and light weight.
 Thus, It is easy to install.

 Steam Filter Housing Part List